blkpvnthr/blkpvnthr/README.md

 - Mastering quantitative finance and high-performance computing
 - Building projects that bridge traditional finance with quantum data analysis

+## 📊 Background
+I'm currently pursuing a degree in Data Science at UMGC, enhancing my expertise with professional certificates in Stock Trading, Python for Data Science, and Quantum Software Development.
+I bring a unique blend of programming skills, statistical analysis, and technical knowledge to my projects.

 ## 💬 Let’s Connect!
 If you're interested in web development, trading strategies, quantum algorithms, or collaborative coding, feel free to reach out!